-This guide will familiarise you with resources particularly useful to research material for your History assignments.
+This guide will familiarise you with resources particularly useful to historical research.

 Historical research involves using primary and secondary sources.

 In essence, primary sources are the original document, object or data that you are investigating.
 Secondary sources are the interpretation, analysis or commentary about a primary source.

 Watch this 3 minute video to learn more about primary and secondary sources and how your research question shapes these definitions.

 This chart shows some examples of the distinction between primary and secondary sources: